19hours/sg-statutes/Acts/Co-operative Societies Act.md

 (l) order by what persons and in what proportions the costs of the liquidation are to be borne.

-(2) Any person aggrieved by any order of the liquidator made under subsection (1)(f), (j) or (l) may appeal in writing to the Registrar within 30 days of the date of the order.
+(2) Any person aggrieved by any order of the liquidator made under subsection (1)(f), (j) or (l) may appeal in writing to the Registrar within 30 days after the date of the order.

+[Act 3 of 2018 wef 10/04/2018]

-(3) A person aggrieved by a decision of the Registrar under subsection (2) may appeal in writing to the Minister within 30 days of the decision and the decision of the Minister shall be final and conclusive.
+(3) A person aggrieved by a decision of the Registrar under subsection (2) may appeal in writing to the Minister within 30 days after the decision and the decision of the Minister shall be final and conclusive.

+[Act 3 of 2018 wef 10/04/2018]

 (4) A liquidator shall deposit the funds and other assets of a dissolved society which are collected by him or which come into his possession as liquidator in such manner and in such place as may from time to time be determined by the Registrar.